slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

-> *'The more «art» you allow in, the less commercial success you’ll have.
-People don’t want «art» they want entertainment.'*

 > *'Art doesn’t end at the edge of the canvas.'*

 <!--